How many of you would sign up for a 3 year relationship with a blind date?

 In this post, we’ll share with you our honest Simplisafe review.
 We’ll also show you a solid alternative in Simplisafe and discuss the pros and cons in detail based on hands-on experience.

 Our Simplisafe Home Security System Review: The Bottom Line

 Rating: /5 Reviewed by: Jody on

 The Simplisafe home security system (site) was one of the pioneers that answered the desire for more autonomy installing security systems.
 You buy and own the system that you need outright, it arrives in a box ready to go, and you just stick the sensors where you want them.
 Then, you arm the system with a monitoring service and pay each month with no long-term commitment.

-Since it’s been around for a while, the installation and monitoring process and software are mature, though it can be dated when it comes to smart phone access (requires the most expensive monitoring plan).
+Since it’s been around for a while, the installation and monitoring process and software are mature, though it can be dated when it comes to smartphone access (it requires the most expensive monitoring plan).
 And, some complain that the aesthetic of the sensors is dated as well.

 But, there is no arguing that the system is affordable, flexible, and does the job of adding situational awareness to your home.